uyen-huynh2808/data-governance/README.md

 | year      | Integer | Academic year              |
 | semester  | String  | Semester (e.g., First, Second) |

+> Note: This table is conceptual in the current demo.
+It is referenced in the data model and documentation but not created or registered in Hive/Atlas during execution.

 ### Dimension Table: `dim_department`

 | Field         | Type    | Description                      |